 The proliferation of mobile and smartphone devices also poses further problems.
 At the current moment, licensing regulations and the essential geo-tech used in phones means it’s technically impossible to access services like the BBC iPlayer outside of Britain, even though users have paid their license fee and should rightly expect to have access to the service.

 For non-EU countries such as Switzerland, citizens have similar problems when trying to travel and watch content in other EU member countries.
 The introduction of a single digital market could change that and break down borders but can advanced geo-tech and changes to roaming are bought up to speed?

 As criticism and pressure grow more and more people will be pushing technology manufacturers to do just that so that a fairer and more inclusive system can be implemented that will benefit people wherever they are on the continent.

-Although some champion the benefits of permission-less innovation others question whether an EU-only digital single market is even the best way forward.
-Many region-specific suggestions so far have focused on establishing a network which would virtually act as a subset of the internet.
+Although some champion the benefits of permissionless innovation others question whether an EU-only digital single market is even the best way forward.
+Many region-specific suggestions so far have focused on establishing a network that would virtually act as a subset of the internet.
 Establishing a highly controlled network within the EU where geo-blocking is banned would essentially create a geo-blocked experience that is exclusive to people in Europe, which wouldn’t be fair to others across the globe and therefore would not be sustainable.